-The Independent Garage Owners of North Carolina (IGONC) is seeking current high school seniors interest in pursuing a successful automotive career for participation in the 2020-2021 North Carolina Automotive Apprenticeship Program.
+The Automotive Service and Tire Alliance (ASTA) is seeking current high school seniors interested in pursuing a successful automotive career for participation in the 2020-2021 North Carolina Automotive Apprenticeship Program.
 Apprentices in the program receive a free education through the North Carolina Community College system while gaining on-the-job experience and earning wages by working part-time at an approved shop.
-IGONC Executive Director Bob Pulverenti points out, “A lack of qualified technicians is hurting the industry, and this is a great way to turn that shortage around.”
+ASTA Executive Director Tricia Sauls points out, “A lack of qualified technicians is hurting the industry, and this is a great way to turn that shortage around.”

-In an effort to reduce the automotive industry technician shortage, the Independent Garage Owners of North Carolina (IGONC) is sponsoring the North Carolina Automotive Apprenticeship Program.
-Employers can participate at no cost and are able to interview and select their own apprentices. *Participating shops must be a member in good standing with IGONC.
+In an effort to reduce the automotive industry technician shortage, the Automotive Service and Tire Alliance (ASTA) is sponsoring the North Carolina Automotive Apprenticeship Program.
+Employers can participate at no cost and are able to interview and select their own apprentices. *Participating shops must be a member in good standing with ASTA.
 The North Carolina Automotive Apprenticeship Program is open to high school seniors who must register with the program and be placed with an approved shop prior to graduation from their high school.
-Registered apprentices receive an hourly wage, paid tuition and possible grant money, allowing them to get their automotive degree cost free.
-During the program, they will also be paid to obtain real world experience in an established automotive shop, under a season technician.
+Registered apprentices receive an hourly wage, paid tuition and possible grant money, allowing them to get their automotive degree cost-free.
+During the program, they will also be paid to obtain real-world experience in an established automotive shop, under a seasoned technician.
 Once completed, they will receive their degree, apprentice certification and Journeyman’s Card.